MinhHungPhan/aws-hands-on-labs/05-AWS-Lambda/02-associate/01-lambda-development-with-api-gateway-and-cognito/02-setting-up-api-gateway/README.md

 - **Integration Type**: Choose "Lambda Function".
 - **AWS Region**: Select the region where your Lambda function resides.
 For this guide, we’re using `eu-west-3`.
-- **Lambda Function**: Use the picker to select your previously created Lambda function, named `statisticalCalculation`.
+- **Lambda Function**: Use the picker to select your previously created Lambda function, named `factorialCalculation`.

 2. **Invoke Permissions**: